Eureka Prizes Judges

 Shirley Chowdhary builds collaborative ecosystems by connecting shareholder value creation with purpose.
 She believes fiercely in Reconciliation, and in diversity and inclusion as tools for innovation.
 She is a non-executive director on the boards of the Australian Associated Press, Royal Australian Institute of Architects and Northrop.
 She is Chair of the Advisory Board of Octadoc and a member of the Advisory Board of Mentor Walks.
 She is a keynote speaker and involved in a variety of mentoring and volunteering.

 Professor David Day FAA, Emeritus Professor, Flinders University

 Professor David Day is currently a Mathew Flinders Distinguished Emeritus Professor of Biology at Flinders University.
 Prior to this, he was Deputy Vice Chancellor (Research) at Flinders University.
 David has a strong track record over more than 30 years in obtaining research grants and managing successful research groups.
 He is a fellow of the Australian Academy of Science and a member of the board of the Playford Trust of South Australia.

-Associate Professor, Bhuva Narayan, Graduate Research Coordinator, University of Technology Sydney
+Associate Professor Bhuva Narayan, Director, Graduate Research, University of Technology Sydney

 Associate Professor Bhuva Narayan is a transdisciplinary academic across Information Science, Digital Media Studies, and Social Sciences, with additional expertise in IT, HCI, and UX, and applies this expertise in the context of social justice issues.
 Before moving to academia, Bhuva spent over two decades in the book industry as a bookstore consultant, development editor, and publisher, and remains a proselytiser for books and learning in all forms.
 Bhuva was awarded the UTS Vice Chancellor's Research Excellence Award for Supervisor of the Year 2020-2021.